Is benadryl safe for dogs long term

 • Allergy Shots: For persistent allergies, consult your vet about allergy testing and immunotherapy.
 This approach can desensitise pets to specific allergens over time.

-See also What does it look like when your dog has fleas
+See also What does a dog hot spot look like pictures

 Always discuss any new treatment with your veterinarian to ensure it’s appropriate for your companion’s specific needs.
 I’ve learned that what works for one may not work for another, so it’s important to monitor your pet’s reactions closely.